rscopes/rescope/readme.md

     /**
      * Overridable refiner / reducer / remapper
-     * If privateState or lastPublicState are simple hash maps refine will return {...lastPublicState, ...privateState}
+     * If datas & newState are simple hash maps default refine will return {...lastPublicState, ...privateState}
-     * if not it will return the last private state
+     * if not it will return the last datas
+     * @param datas
-     * @param privateState
+     * @param newState
-     * @param lastPublicState
+     * @param changes
      * @returns {*}
      */
-    refine(lastPublicState, privateState)
+    refine(datas, newState, changes)

     /**
      * Debounce this store propagation ( & reducing )